 Ed LaMantia, from Redwood City California, bought the Genie-Corvair in1964 and began racing it immediately.
 In 1965, LaMantia added spoilers and flares to cover larger wheels/tires.
 He finished third in Pacific Division in D/Mod and went to the SCCA Runoffs at Daytona Beach, finishing third in class and 17th overall in the C through F Modified race.

-Ed Lamantia Jr., rediscovered the Genie in 2007.
-The car was delivered directly to its original manufacturer, Huffaker Engineering, for a complete restoration.
-Ed.
-Jr. raced the Genie at the 2013 Monterey Reunion at Laguna Seca.
+Ed Lamantia Jr. found the Genie in 2007.
+He had the car delivered directly to its original manufacturer, Huffaker Engineering, for a complete restoration to its original specification.
+Upon completion of the restoration Ed Jr. raced the Genie at the 2013 Monterey Reunion.
 This was the first time the Genie had been on the track since Ed Lamantia Sr. raced it at the Daytona Runoffs in 1965.